supervisely-ecosystem/serve-segment-anything-hq/supervisely_integration/serve/README.md

 - Deploy on GPU(faster) or CPU(slower)
 - Accurate predictions in most cases
 - Correct prediction interactively with `green` and `red` clicks
-- Select one of 3 pretrained models
+- Select one of 4 pre-trained models
 - Models are class agnostic, you can segment any object from any domain

-The Segment Anything Model (SAM) can generate masks for objects on images using different types of prompts such as points and bounding boxes, and it can also be applied to raw image to generate masks for all objects.
+The Segment Anything Model in High Quality (SAM-HQ) can generate masks for objects on images using different types of prompts such as points and bounding boxes, and it can also be applied to raw image to generate masks for all objects.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/119248312/229991240-9afc6fc9-fc94-45b0-bf96-40d1dda82ba0.jpg" width="950"/>